N Korea fires 23 missiles, prompting air raid alert in South

 The 23 missiles launched is a record number of daily missile tests by North Korea, some experts say.

-One of the ballistic missiles was flying toward South Korea’s Ulleung island before it eventually landed 104 miles northwest of the island.
+One of the ballistic missiles was flying toward South Korea’s Ulleung island before it eventually landed 167 kilometers (104 miles) northwest of the island.
 South Korea’s military issued an air raid alert on the island, according to the South’s Joint Chiefs of Staff.
 South Korean media published photos of island residents moving to underground shelters.

 Hours later, South Korea’s military said it lifted the air raid alert on the island.
 South Korea’s transport ministry said it has closed some air routes above the country’s eastern waters until Thursday morning in the wake of the North Korean launches.

-That missile landed 16 miles away from the rivals’ sea border.
+That missile landed 26 kilometers (16 miles) away from the rivals’ sea border.
 It landed in international waters off the east coast of South Korea.
 South Korea’s military said it was the first time a North Korean missile has landed so close to the sea border since the countries’ division in 1948.

 “This is very unprecedented and we will never tolerate it,” the Joint Chiefs of Staff said in a statement.